LIT-Protocol/lit-flags/README.md

   `"ENV_NAME": "env_value"`.
 - `flags.json`: The set of flags enabled per environment.
 During initial configuration this should be an empty JSON file.
-- `features.js`: Module responsible for initializing and exporting the feature flags for use in the target project.
+- `features.ts`: Module responsible for initializing and exporting the feature flags for use in the target project.

-The `features.js` module is responsible for initializing the proxy object via the `getFeatureFlags` method exported from this package.
+The `features.ts` module is responsible for initializing the proxy object via the `getFeatureFlags` method exported from this package.
 This method requires three parameters:

 - `currentEnvironment`: The environment against which flags should be validated.
 The provided value